zac-heisey/murray-lampert/_posts/2017-09-08-lowest-bid-things-to-know.md

 - Home Remodeling
 layout: blocks
 featured-image: "/uploads/fischer-final-updated.jpg"
-excerpt: We know we're not the priced the lowest in town, and there is reason for that.
+description: We know we're not the priced the lowest in town, and there is reason for that.
 Don't trust the lowest home remodeling bids for your home renovation project.
 author: Gregg Cantor
 ---